Jun 16, 2018

-Perhaps the reason why you still don’t have Chris Hemsworth- worthy pecs isn’t due to what you’re doing or eating wrong, but because you’re suffering a medical disorder.
+Perhaps the reason why you still don’t have Chris Hemsworth- worthy pecs isn’t due to what you’re doing or eating wrong but because you’re suffering from a medical disorder.
 But what exactly might you have?
 The challenge comes in diagnosing your condition accurately though.

-First things first – you’ll be better off consulting a doctor who is experienced in gynecomastia surgery.
+First things first – you’ll be better off consulting a doctor experienced in gynecomastia surgery.

-At Amaris B. Clinic, you’ll be able to understand better the composition of your chest – how much of it is breast tissue and fat – whether you have gynecomastia or pseudogynecomastia.
+At Amaris B. Clinic, you’ll better understand the composition of your chest – how much of it is breast tissue and fat – whether you have gynecomastia or pseudogynecomastia.